apache/logging-log4cxx/src/site/markdown/performance.md

 -# The "Appending" benchmarks just format the message (using PatternLayout) then discard the result.
 -# The "Async" benchmarks test AsyncAppender throughput, with logging events discarded in the background thread.
 -# The "Logging" benchmarks write to a file using buffered output.
 Overhead is 2-3 times more when not using buffered output.

+The above table shows that the overhead of an enabled logging request varies greatly with the message content.
+A single operations-per-second number is not meaningful.
+Most importantly note that using buffered output reduces overhead more than any other detail.